Substra/substra-documentation/docs/source/documentation/orchestrator/index.rst

 .. for now let's ignore distributed mode

 The orchestrator is a central component.
-All Backends from each :term:`Organization` must have access to the orchestrator over gRPC for command/queries and event subsription.
+All backends from each :term:`Organization` must have access to the orchestrator over gRPC for command/queries and event subsription.

 The orchestrator authenticates clients with their TLS certificates.
 As a consequence, the Kubernetes Ingress must do SSL passthrough.